Bridgit-SPC/Grants-Program/applications/metaweb-nftbook.md

 ## Project Overview :page_facing_up:

-This project develops a NFT minting and staking site for an IRL and NFT book, whereby 50% of the author royalties and 50% of the NFTbook sales revenues (after 15% provided to the publisher) are allocated to staked NFTs.
+This project develops a NFT minting and staking site for an IRL and NFT book, whereby 50% of the author royalties and NFTbook sales revenues are allocated to staked NFTs.

 ### Overview